 - What about you have an avocado sitting in your fridge?
 Let me tell you that this amazing guacamole sauce is the best for tacos.
 Try it and come to tell me if you liked it.

 - Got some zucchini?
 Have you heard about fake guacamole sauce?
-This is the time to try it then, for me, this is one of the easiest and delicious Mexican salsas out there.
+This is the time to try it then, for me, this is one of the easiest and most delicious Mexican salsas out there.

 - And, if you want to spicy up this meal, pico de gallo never fails, top your tacos with this fresh and popular salsa.

 - Speaking of, have you tried pico de gallo with a sweet touch?
 If you haven’t, then this pineapple pico de gallo is for you.
+It adds a tropical kick to this leftover tacos recipe.

 Leftover Steak Tacos With Chipotle Salsa